sarahhsu/polygenic-risk-scores-pipeline/README.md

 * Make sure you are using **FULL ABSOLUTE PATHS**!

+* All project files should be in /path/to/project/files.

-* All project files should be in /path/to/project/files including a folder called txt_files that has snps.txt
+* All files to generate scores should be in /path/to/score/files with each score in a separate csv file with headers Chr, Pos, Ref, Alt, RSID, Effect_Allele, Weight.

+* -n option is for when you want to add your project name to your output file folder and score files (DO NOT INCLUDE ANY SPACES, ie. polygenic_scores)

+* -v option is if you don't want to generate scores, and you just want to exctract a VCF file with all of your listed variants.
+You must include your variants in a file /path/to/project/files/txt_files/snps.txt
   * snps.txt is tab delimited: chr <tab> pos <tab> ref <tab> alt
   * ie. 3 <tab> 137844645 <tab> T <tab> C

-* All files to generate scores should be in /path/to/score/files with each score in a separate csv file with headers Chr, Pos, Ref, Alt, RSID, Effect_Allele, Weight.

-* -n option is for when you want to add your project name to your output file folder and score files (DO NOT INCLUDE ANY SPACES, ie. polygenic_scores)

-* -v option is if you don't want to generate scores, and you just want to exctract a VCF file with all of your listed variants (snps.txt).

  --------------------------------------------------------------------------------------------------------------------------------------